dagger/dagger/docs/getting-started/1200-local-dev.md

 <TabItem value="windows">

+`dagger` can be installed in Windows via a install powershell script, [Chocolatey](https://community.chocolatey.org/packages/dagger) or [Scoop](https://scoop.sh/#/apps?q=dagger).

-From a powershell terminal, run:
+If you want to use the install script, from a powershell terminal, run:

 ```shell
 Invoke-WebRequest -UseBasicParsing -Uri https://dl.dagger.io/dagger/install.ps1 | Invoke-Expression